meldefon/Birds/GameDesignDoc.md

 In order to survive a level, the player will need to catch enough birds in a given amount of time to meet a minimum score.
 Each level will have progressively higher standards, making it more and more difficult to keep up.
 Both the timer is shortened and the minimum score increases.
 The birds will have the following values:
-* Dead Birds - 5
+* Dead Birds: 5
-* Horizontal Birds - 30
+* Horizontal Birds: 25
-* Vertical Birds - 45
+* Vertical Birds: 45
-* Zig-zag Birds - 75
+* Zig-zag Birds: 75
-* Random Birds - 150
+* Random Birds: 150

 ##Lives
 In order to survive a level, the player must acheive a certain score each level.